vinceimbat/vinceimbat/content/Decide whether to read for fun or for learning.md

 ---
-title: "Decide whether to read for fun or for learning"
+title: Decide whether to read for fun or for learning
-date: "2021-11-04"
+date: 2021-11-04
+aliases:
+  - Decide-whether-to-read-for-fun-or-for-learning
 tags:
+  - thoughts

-- "seedlings"
+  - seedlings
 sr-due: 2022-10-08
 sr-interval: 8
 sr-ease: 254
 ---
 Your decision on whether to read for fun or for learning determines:

 - your choice of reading material and